© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Banked cairn 125m NNE of Caradon Hill summit is a scheduled monument protected by Historic England under reference 1011687.
 View the official record →

-Banked cairn 125m NNE of Caradon Hill summit is a Bronze Age funerary monument located on Bodmin Moor in Cornwall.
+Banked cairn 125m NNE of Caradon Hill summit is a Bronze Age funerary monument situated on Bodmin Moor in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011687.

 Banked cairn 125m NNE of Caradon Hill summit is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011687.